Trans-Alaska Pipeline System: 21st century

 The Trans-Alaska Pipeline System Renewal Environmental Impact Statement estimated in 2010 that flow levels would be workable through at least 2032 due to ongoing exploration outside ANWR.
 Improvements that allow low flow-rates could extend its lifespan as far as 2075.

 As the pipeline's flow has diminished, its ownership has fluctuated.
 In 2000, as Exxon and Mobil merged, Mobil sold its 3.1% stake in the pipeline to Williams Companies as a condition of the merger.
 Three years later, Williams sold that share to Koch Alaska Pipeline Company, a subsidiary of Koch Industries.
 Nine years later, Koch announced it would sell its share to the other pipeline owners, as did Unocal, which had held a small ownership share since 1970.
 In 2019, BP announced plans to sell its Alaska operations to Hilcorp Energy Company.
 The deal, which closed in 2020, included BP's 49.1% ownership share of the Trans-Alaska Pipeline System.
-Opponents of the deal expressed concerns that Hillcorp, which did not fully disclose its finances, will lack the resources and expertise needed to address flooding and thawing-related safety concerns resulting from climate change.
+Opponents of the deal expressed concerns that Hilcorp, which did not fully disclose its finances, will lack the resources and expertise needed to address flooding and thawing-related safety concerns resulting from climate change.

 By the terms of its land grants and leases, the owners of the Alaska Pipeline will be required to remove the pipeline and supporting equipment at the end of its life, except for cleaned and capped underground pipes.
 This multi-billion-dollar project is required to be paid for out of funds specifically charged to oil transport customers for this purpose, though as of 2004 these funds were co-mingled with other money and the amount needed was in dispute.